 - Behavioral mistakes are the downfall of the individual investor and the role of a passive advisor is to curb those.

 Unfortunately many academic insights after 1990 seem to be completely ignored as they challenge a set of assumptions EMH is built on (the random walk and standard distribution of security prices; static expected returns for assets; rational investors etc.).
 Even the founders of these theories acknowledge this – a path that is described succinctly in the beginning of this whitepaper on dynamic asset allocation by Blue Sky Asset Management.

-A good example of omission is the conspicuous absence of any mention of momentum effects, an anomaly that is the subject of hundreds of academic papers and that has many implications.
+A good example of omission is the absence of any mention of momentum effects in the passive approach, an anomaly that is the subject of hundreds of academic papers and that has many implications.
 Even Eugene Fama states: „Extreme losers continue to lose and extreme winners continue to win.
 There’s a lot of speculation about why that happens……..But in my view that’s the biggest challenge to market efficiency.
 Momentum is the premier anomaly.”

 Another strong and very common argument, that concludes that market timing is virtually impossible, is “missing the best and worst days“.
-Market timing would have to be incredibly accurate as less than the best 1% of days account for all the market´s gains – missing both the best and worst days on the other hand would improve returns.
-The simple solution lies in analyzing market regimes: 60%-80% of the best and worst days can be pinpointed (and eliminated) in markets that are already downtrending which causes volatility to rise with abnormaly large daily losses and gains.
+Market timing would have to be incredibly accurate as less than the best 1% of days account for all the market´s gains.
+Missing both the best and worst days on the other hand would improve returns.
+The simple solution lies in analyzing market regimes: 60%-80% of the best and worst days can be found (and eliminated) in markets that are already downtrending which causes volatility to rise with abnormaly large daily losses and gains.
 (Table from Meb Faber´s paper “Where the Black Swans Hide”)

 The great value in their approach is utilizing the pure factors, that are quite uncorrelated to the market as a whole.
 This is done by building leveraged long- short portfolios of different factors, which makes it hard to implement for an individual investor as it requires frequent rebalancing and shorting a large number of individual securities and high leverage (around 8x).
-I am researching ways to do this and actively employ factor tilts in my long- only portfolio.
-The closest approximation to a pure momentum factor is the systematic structure of my short options portfolio at the moment.
+I am researching ways to do this and for the moment actively employ factor tilts in my long- only portfolio.
+The closest approximation to a pure momentum factor is the systematic structure of my short options portfolio.

 One of Arnott´s most interesting idea is the concept of „overrebalancing“ , which can be applied to asset allocation as well as factors.
 Instead of periodically rebalancing a portfolio to a set allocation by selling the good performers and buying the bad ones, one overshoots the target allocation somewhat – this uses the powerful effect of mean- reversion and functions as a behavioral hack against performance chasing.

-3 Dynamic asset allocation models in practice.
+3 Trend – Dynamic asset allocation models in practice.
 The concept of these models is to add downside protection to achieve less volatility and lower drawdowns.
 Even though this idea has the power to significantly enhance risk- adjusted returns, its real value lies in protecting the investor from his own behavioral mistakes – making it possible to actually earn those theoretical returns.
 Tolerable levels of drawdown are achieved by reducing portfolio exposure in bad times in the market.
-A major tool used by different practitioners is time- series momentum or trend- following.
-Similar models with detailed background and performance histories are provided by Meb Faber, Alpha Architects, Blue Sky Asset Management, ReSolve, Gary Antonacci and others – these are among the most useful practical papers for me, because they blend the best ideas from different investment ideologies.
+A major tool used by different practitioners is time-series momentum (aka trend-following).
+Similar models with detailed background and performance histories are provided by Meb Faber, Alpha Architects, Blue Sky Asset Management, ReSolve, Gary Antonacci and others – these are among the most useful practical papers to me, because they blend the best ideas from different investment ideologies.

 Dynamic allocation models depend on identifying different market regimes to work – the subject of part II of this article.

-To recap, these building blocks form the blueprint of my portfolio model:
+To recap, these are the basic ingredients for my tactical portfolio model:

-- 1 risk premia of different asset classes
+- 1 Harvesting the risk premia of different asset classes

-- 3 systematic downside protection enhances risk- adjusted returns
+- 3 Systematic downside protection using trends enhances risk- adjusted returns